 McLEAR needs to collect and use certain types of information about people with whom it deals in order to conduct its operations.
 These include current, past and prospective employees, suppliers, developers, business partners, customers and others with whom we have dealings.
 For example, we may occasionally be required to collect and use certain types of personal information to comply with government requirements and/or other legal obligations as well as other statutory and/or administrative functions.

 Regardless of how we collect, record and/or use personal data, we are required to ensure that certain data protection standards are adhered to in all of our data processing operations.
+To that end, we have created a Data Protection Team which is coordinated by the Data Protection Officer (DPO).
+The DPO is responsible for informing and advising the Company and its staff on its data protection obligations, the privacy laws (DPA/GDPR 2018) and for monitoring compliance with those obligations and with the Company’s policies.

 Data Protection Statement